e-gov/TARA-Doku/TechnicalSpecification.md

 #### 5.1.6 Verifying the authentication method used in authentication

 When using the selective means of authentication (see section 4.1.4) the identity token must verify that the authentication method provided by the authentication method reference, `amr` ,is allowed.
-Otherwise, the risk of intermediary attacks is taken by allowing the user to authenticate through the method that is not acceptable in the interface (e.g. Smart-ID is used instead of authentication with an ID card) through manipulation of the authentication request `scope` parameter.
+Otherwise, the risk of intermediary attacks is taken by allowing the user to authenticate through the method that is not acceptable in the interface (e.g. Smart-ID is used instead of authentication with an ID-card) through manipulation of the authentication request `scope` parameter.

 For example, when in the authentication request the `scope` parameter is defined to use only ID-card authentication method, it must be verified that the `amr` claim also contains an `idcard` code (the full list of all codes is described under section 4.3.1).